Testosterol/slate/source/index.html.md

 :adminId can be either id of the admin user or he email.

-If admin wants to access his own test sessions, he should do it with this same url but with his Id/email used at the end aswell.
+If admin wants to access his own test sessions, he should do it with this same url but with his Id/email used at the end as well.

 ## Get one test session